nhsengland/github-WoW/README.md

 See the draft NHS [Open Source Policy](https://github.com/nhsx/open-source-policy/blob/main/open-source-policy.md#e-assurance-requirements) here.
 This document discusses the What, When and How of open source code.

+### Repository Contents

+The three main files are held in 'docs'.
+These are:
+- REPO_WoW.md
+- TEAM_WoW.md
+- ORG_WoW.md

+Alongside these are an example CODE_OF_CODUCT.md and a OPEN_CODE_CHECKLIST.md

 ### License

 Unless stated otherwise, the codebase is released under [the MIT Licence][mit].